 Simple moving average Vs Exponential moving average

-Exponential moving average shows what traders are doing recently; It relies on current happenings in the market while the Simple Moving Average relies on past events.
+Exponential moving average shows what traders are doing recently.
+It relies on current happenings in the market unlike the Simple Moving Average that relies on past events.

-Exponential Moving Average responds to price action more quickly compared to SMA.
-This can help you identify the trend direction quickly however may not be reliable because it is likely to give fake signals due to its quick actions.
+Therefore, Exponential Moving Average responds to price action more quickly compared to SMA.
+This can help you to identify the trend direction quickly.
+However, it is less reliable because it is likely to give fake signals due to its quick actions.

 It is always important to use EMA along with other indicators for strong and clear signals.